 Unlike other addictive substances, in the US, it wasn’t until the late 2010s and early 2011s that bath salt addiction cases started to increase in popularity.
 Rates for bath salt addiction increased between 2011 and 2016.
 Thankfully, after 2017 rates for bath salt addiction and misuse among teenagers began to decrease significantly.

 Bath Salt Addiction Statistics

-• According a report issued by SAMHSA (the Substance Abuse and Mental Health Services Administration), synthetic cathinones were responsible for over 22,000 ER visits in 2011.
+- According to a report issued by SAMHSA, synthetic cathinones were responsible for over 22,000 ER visits in 2011.

 - Bath salts can be at least ten times more potent than cocaine.